GeaucefStone/Secular_Democratic_Republic/contents/department_structure.md

 These should be organized in their own folders in Markdown, as shown in other existing files.

+All names should be self-explanatory, and they shall be controlled by professionals of each field.

+Together, they can consult with each other and create their own organizations, similar to OSHA or the EPA.
+Think of this document as a set of libraries used in software, and bundled together to write a specialized program.

 ## Department of Agriculture

 ### Division of Agronomy